zaiisao/Documentation/en/Interactive Broadcast/co_host_ios.md

 Use the `reportRtcStats` callback to detect and report the network quality in real-time.
 Triggered once every two seconds during a live broadcast, this callback reports statistics, including the sending and receiving bitrate and packet loss rate.

-**Mute the local audio and video**

-Call `muteLocalAudioStream` or `muteLocalVideoStream` to stop sending local audio or video streams.

 **In-ear monitoring**

 Call `enableInEarMonitoring` to enable the in-ear monitor function on the host's client.